Last updated: June 3, 2026

 | 10% Syndicate Share | 10% | $2,000–$3,500 | $4,400 | $1,600 | –$2,800 |

-The syndicate math makes ownership accessible and the downside manageable.
-A 10% share in an average year costs you $2,800 net — less than a season ticket to most professional sports, with full owner privileges including paddock access, winner’s circle photos, and connections access on race day.
+A 10% share in an average year costs $2,800 net — less than a season ticket to most professional sports, with full owner privileges including paddock access, winner’s circle photos, and connections access on race day.
 For someone evaluating whether they want to be in the sport before committing independent capital, a syndicate share is the right first step.

-Syndicate and partnership members are typically classified as passive owners under IRS rules — which means they generally cannot deduct net losses against other income.
-Independent owners who meet the IRS “active participation” threshold can deduct losses, which is a significant financial advantage.
+Critical tax distinction — syndicates vs. independent owners: Syndicate and partnership members are typically classified as passive owners under IRS rules, which means they generally cannot deduct net losses against other income.
+Independent owners who meet the IRS active participation threshold can deduct losses — a significant financial advantage.
 Before joining a syndicate or partnership, confirm with a CPA how the entity is structured and what your tax treatment will be.
 The syndicate math changes substantially depending on whether your losses are deductible.

 The main tradeoff in a syndicate is control.
 The syndicate manager makes training decisions, race entry decisions, and ultimately the call on when to sell or retire the horse.
-You are a passive participant in the management even though you are an owner of record.
 Read syndicate agreements carefully — specifically the fee structure, how monthly costs are calculated, and what happens if you want to exit before the horse’s career ends.
 Well-run syndicates provide transparent monthly reporting and genuine access; poorly structured ones charge management fees that erode your economics further without adding value.

 Tax Advantages: Depreciation and Write-Offs

-The tax treatment of racehorse ownership is one of the most underappreciated financial aspects of the sport — and one of the most legitimate reasons to be in it even when purse earnings are disappointing.
+The tax treatment of racehorse ownership is one of the most underappreciated financial aspects of the sport — and one of the major financial considerations for long-term owners, particularly when purse earnings are disappointing.
 The IRS treats racehorses as depreciable business assets, which creates real tax benefits for owners who qualify as active participants.

-The information below reflects general IRS rules as of 2026 and is provided for educational context only.
-Tax laws change, individual circumstances vary, and the active/passive classification determination depends on specific facts.
+Tax guidance disclaimer: The information below reflects general IRS rules as of 2026 and is provided for educational context only.
+Tax laws change, individual circumstances vary, and the active/passive classification depends on specific facts.
 Consult a licensed CPA with equine business experience before making any tax elections.
-The IRS Publication 225 (Farmer’s Tax Guide) covers horse depreciation rules in detail.
+IRS Publication 225 covers horse depreciation rules in detail.

 Depreciation Over Three Years